This Step: Get a Drivers License

 - Other state or foreign license (if applicable)

-- Proof of driver training completion (if younger than 17)
+- Proof of driver training completion (if younger than 17 years old)

 - Liability signer (minors must have a birth parent or legal guardian with you to sign consent for you to be licensed)

-- Proof of school enrollment or completion (if younger than 18)
+- Proof of school enrollment or completion (if younger than 18 years old)

 - Proper fees

-Of the 40 questions on the written knowledge test, you can only miss six to pass.
-Then you will get a receipt showing you paid the county portion of the skills test fee to the county for the road test.
-Once you feel prepared, you’ll take this test with a certified skills tester.
-However, if you fail the written exam, you have to wait three days to retest and also repay the test fees.
+Once you pass the written test, you will get a receipt showing you paid the county portion of the skills test fee to the county for the road test.
+Once you feel prepared, you'll take this test with a certified skills tester.

 A) Make a Road Test Appointment